 Day 2 (Wednesday – 25 December 2019)

-We spend the Christmas day sleeping late, be relaxed in camp, taking an afternoon nap and preparing something to eat late afternoon.
+We spent Christmas day sleeping late, relaxing in camp, taking an afternoon nap and preparing something to eat late afternoon.
 It was just too hot to do anything else.

 Day 3 (Thursday – 26 December 2019)

 Another relaxing day in camp while waiting for Elize and Tienie to arrive from Bethlehem.